POLICY FAQ — WHERE I STAND

 Yes.
 Criminal networks should be the focus of enforcement.

-- Should safe storage education be encouraged?
+- Should safe storage education/laws be encouraged?

 Yes.
+Especially in homes with Minors.
 Prevention reduces tragedy.

 - Should mental health intervention be prioritized in gun violence prevention?